injadhav/windows-itpro-docs/windows/security/threat-protection/security-policy-settings/interactive-logon-prompt-user-to-change-password-before-expiration.md

 -  Configure user passwords to expire periodically.
 Users need warning that their password is going to expire, or they might  get locked out of the system.
 -  Set **Interactive logon: Prompt user to change password before expiration** to five days.
 When their password expiration date is five or fewer days away, users will see a dialog box each time that they log on to the domain.
 -  Don't set the value to zero, which displays the password expiration warning every time the user logs on.
+"needs to be updated.
+As per my testing the user will not get password expiry notification on every logon if we set the value to 0.
+User will get notification on last day of password expiry"

 ### Location